 What time is worship?

-Our Sunday worship services start at 10 am.
+At this time, our Sunday worship services start at 10:30 am.
 Times for special worship services, such as Christmas and Easter, are announced as we approach those services.

 So what time should I show up for worship?